 If you are seeing a dog frequently roam an area off leash with no owners nearby this could be a lost or abandoned pet.
-If you are local to the Southern California area please feel free to contact us with details on this dog so we may be of assistance and help guide you on what to do.
+Please try to secure the animal if this can be done safely and easily then take it to a local shelter so owners can find their pet.
+If you are not able to secure the animal and are local to the Southern California area please feel free to contact us with details on this dog so we may be of assistance and help guide you on what to do.

 Many stray animals were once someones pet.
 We can never assume that a loose or found animal doesn't have owners.
 Regardless of how the animal may appear, it could have been lost for a long period of time and appear to be a stray with no owner.
 It could have been found and dumped by someone but have an owner who is dearly missing it, from a completely different neighborhood or city.